 Building a PC from scratch can be time-consuming and confusing.
 Luckily, pre-built PCs have become a lot more affordable and have the same power as custom-built PC systems.
 In this article, we’ll tell you how to set up a pre-built gaming PC with the help of some basic instructions.

 These instructions are for those who want their system set up by someone else so they don’t have to deal with any difficulties with installing the hardware themselves.
-If you’re looking for instructions on how to set a pre-built gaming PC.
+If you’re looking for instructions on how to set up a pre-built gaming PC.

 What is a gaming PC?